GuardBear2/SIEM/src/engine/tools/engine-suite/src/engine_schema/README.md

 The tool has two subcommands:
 - generate: Generates the associated files to be updated manually (intended for contributing).
-- integrate: Automatically replaces the schema configuration files on the current Wazuh manager installation.
+- integrate: Automatically replaces the schema configuration files on the current GuardBear manager installation.

 ### Generate